This post introduces one of the foundational strategies of power.

 - The pussy-whipped provider for men

-- The housewife who always says yet to his man no matter how she feels
+- The housewife who always says yes to her man, no matter how she feels

 Behavior: Passive facilitation (and sometimes passive harm)